Because… we all need to stay home now!

-Through a few weeks of lockdown, cooking seems to be one of the most popular activities floating on social media nowadays.
+After a few weeks of lockdown, cooking seems to be one of the most popular activities on social media.

 You can teach your little explorers world culture through global cuisine.
 If kids are old enough to participate, involve them with simple activities like preparing ingredients for Chinese Fried rice or soaking beans for a traditional Brazilian Feijoada black bean stew.

 Cooking or baking is a fun activity to do as a family.
 If you are a multicultural family, include your native cuisine on the list, kids can create a connection with the food that they are preparing.
-Download recipes online, check out cookbooks or follow youtube cooking tutorials that focus on world culture.
-By doing this, your little explorer is traveling around the world without leaving home.
+Download recipes online, check out cookbooks, or follow youtube cooking tutorials that focus on world culture.
+By doing this, your little explorer travels around the world without leaving home.

 Travel with Movies

-Watch a foreign movie or any movie that your child is familiar with in another language.
-Online streaming such as Netflix, HBO provides various movies with multilingual options.
+Watch a foreign or any movie your child is familiar with in another language.
+Online streaming such as Netflix and HBO provide various movies with multilingual options.
 Japanese animation by Hayao Miyazaki is currently my household favorite!
-Dime the light, prepare movie night snacks, and pick out a movie on Netflix!
+Dime the light, prepare movie night snacks, and pick a movie on Netflix!
 Let’s relax and cuddle up!

 Travel to Your Backyard

 Pretend you are visiting the wilderness.
-Pitch a tent with your little explorers in the backyard.
-If you don’t have enough outdoor space or a tent.
-Move furniture around, use blankets or large clothes like bedsheets to build a fort in your living room!
-Put on camping decorations, a campfire, hang the Christmas lights.
+Pitch a tent with your little explorers in the backyard if you don’t have enough outdoor space or a tent.
+Move furniture around, and use blankets or large clothes like bedsheets to build a fort in your living room!
+Put on camping decorations, and a campfire, and hang the Christmas lights.
 Prepared your favorite camping food like hot dogs, cotton candies, and chocolate.
 Let your kids use their imagination and create their cool space.

-If the weather is beautiful, prepare picnic baskets with the family’s favorite sandwiches, potato chips, snacks, and drink.
-Put a picnic or beach towel on the floor, and enjoy a layback non-traditional meal time.
+If the weather is beautiful, prepare picnic baskets with the family’s favorite sandwiches, potato chips, snacks, and drinks.
+Put a picnic or beach towel on the floor, and enjoy a layback, non-traditional meal time.